What is an STP?

 What is the status of STP proposals?

-STPs evolved during last year and will continue to do so as each local area discusses the thinking with staff, patients and other local people.
-These conversations are still taking place and STPs will continue to reflect them.
+STPs are a work in progress – they have evolved since organisations began working together in 2016, and will continue to do so as every area holds conversations with local staff, patients and the public.
+These conversations are still taking place and local proposals will continue to reflect them.

 What do the proposals mean for patients?